rust-stuco/lectures/week6/slides.md

 Correctness of a program is complex and not easy to prove.

-* Rust's type system shoulders a huge part of this burden!
-* However, it cannot catch everything
+* Rust's type system helps with this, but it certainly cannot catch everything
-* Rust includes support for writing  automated tests for this exact reason!
+* Rust includes a testing framework for this reason!

 ---